williammhn/MelodInTime/README.md

 ### Prerequisites
 1. **Node.js** installed on your system.
-2. **Spotify Developer Account** to generate a client ID and secret.
+2. **Spotify Developer Account** to generate a client ID, secret and recall link (http://localhost:4000/spotify-callback).
 3. **New York Times Developer Account** for the API key.

 ### Steps